HelmholtzAI-Consultants-Munich/Automatic-Cell-Counter/README.md

 This repository provides an automatic cell counter algorithm to count cell numbers and offers a user interface for further manual correction.

 ## Installation:
+This algorithm has been implemented using **Python 3.7**.
 To install the necessary packages for this framework run:
 ```
 pip install -r requirements.txt
 ```